Fed chief Powell says no evidence U.S. economy overheating

 To some policymakers, the absence of price pressures means the Fed should stand back, wait for wages to gain steam, and give workers a chance to make up ground lost due to the 2007-2009 financial crisis and its aftermath even at the risk of faster inflation in the future.

-“Similar numbers of participants see upside risk to the outlook and downside risks on inflation,” analysts from Barclays wrote in a recent note.
-“If policy is to move faster, or slower, one of these groups needs to gain additional members.”
+“Similar numbers of participants see upside risk to the outlook and downside risks on inflation,” analysts from Barclays wrote in a recent note.“If policy is to move faster, or slower, one of these groups needs to gain additional members.”

 Earlier on Thursday, the Commerce Department reported that consumer prices increased in January, with a gauge of underlying inflation posting its largest gain in 12 months.
 The report added to the sense that inflation is moving up to the Fed’s 2 percent target.

-In prepared remarks for his testimony this week, Powell pledged to “strike a balance” between avoiding any rapid rise in prices while keeping the recovery on track in the hope that the tight job market finally produces significant wage gains.
+In prepared remarks for his testimony this week, Powell pledged to“strike a balance” between avoiding any rapid rise in prices while keeping the recovery on track in the hope that the tight job market finally produces significant wage gains.

-He also acknowledged, in response to lawmakers’ questions, that the labor market may have room to strengthen further, given uncertainty about the level of “full employment,” a concept generally associated with faster rising wages and prices.
+He also acknowledged, in response to lawmakers’ questions, that the labor market may have room to strengthen further, given uncertainty about the level of“full employment,” a concept generally associated with faster rising wages and prices.

-Though the current U.S. unemployment rate of 4.1 percent was “at or near or even below” many estimates of the full employment rate, “we don’t see any evidence of a decisive move up in wages ...
+Though the current U.S. unemployment rate of 4.1 percent was“at or near or even below” many estimates of the full employment rate,“we don’t see any evidence of a decisive move up in wages ...
 Nothing in that suggests to me that wage inflation is at a point of acceleration,” Powell told the Senate panel on Thursday.

-Powell said risks are “more two-sided” now than early in the recovery, adding that “the thing we don’t want to have happen is to get behind the curve.”
+Powell said risks are“more two-sided” now than early in the recovery, adding that“the thing we don’t want to have happen is to get behind the curve.”

-But he said at this point the Fed could continue “to gradually raise interest rates ...
+But he said at this point the Fed could continue“to gradually raise interest rates ...
 That is the path we have been on and my expectation is that will continue to be the appropriate path.”

 Since Powell’s appearance before the House of Representatives Financial Services Committee on Tuesday, markets have been looking for clarity over whether the Fed will accelerate the pace of its rate increases this year.